Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 Product certification, labelling and packaging

-Selling to China – All products sold in China must be marked in the Chinese language.
-Indeed Chinese import inspection authorities point to labelling as one of the major reasons for noncompliance.
+Selling to China – All products sold in China must be marked in Chinese.
+Indeed, Chinese import inspection authorities point to labelling as one of the major reasons for noncompliance.

-China Quarantine and Inspection requirements often change and can be complex to interpret.
-Exporters are encouraged to re-confirm labelling requirements and other product certification with their importers in China or relevant departments, prior to dispatch of goods.
+China’s Quarantine and Inspection requirements often change and can be complex to interpret.
+Prior to the dispatch of goods, exporters are encouraged to re-confirm labelling requirements and other product certifications with their importers in China or relevant departments.

 Pre-packaged food must be labelled and must include the following information: